91.4cm x 91.4 x 4cm

-This is Jon’s latest art piece released in December 2017.
 This high impact handmade artist canvas is the perfect medium to view Jon’s intricate detailing.
 Created using Epson Ultrachrome inks that produce an incredibly sharp, vivid reproduction. * This large canvas has been expertly stretched onto specialist knotless pine bars and varnished to protect it for a lifetime of pleasure.

 Fallow deer, golden eagle, honey bee, red squirrel, capercaillie, fox, pine marten.
 Plants: Scots pine, ragged robin, gorse, wild leek, red bartsia, scotch thistle, white campion and blackberries.